pascalterpstra/GTN/README.md

 Follow the instructions described earlier for CelebA applied to hap_gtn.py instead of to celeba_gtn.py.

-## Training the GTN using pretrained weights and latent representations:
+## Using pretrained weights and latent representations:

 You can skip the autoencoder training to immediately train the GTN by downloading the autoencoder weights and latent representations from the links below, placing them in the correct folders as described, and then running XX_gtn.py.

-You can also skip training the GTN to immediately start generating samples by also downloading the gtn weights, setting train=False in XX_gtn.py and running it.
+You can also skip training the GTN to immediately start generating samples by also downloading the GTN weights (in addition to the autoencoder weights and latent representations), setting train=False in XX_gtn.py and running it.
 This will start to produce both real and generated samples in the out/<DATASET_NAME>/<RUN_NAME> folder.

 ### Autoencoder weights: